 }

-You must be able to understand, with this example, that the div element will be 50% visible, neither will it appear completely, nor will it hide.
+You must be able to understand, with this example, that the div element will be 50% visible, neither will it appear completely, nor will it be hidden.

 Also Read: How to Become a React JS Developer?